NetworkwithJosh/IT-Project/CustomerService/Handling-Difficult-Customers.md

 - I pause and take a breath before responding.
 - I read the message twice before replying to anything emotional.
+- I mentally separate the client’s emotion from the technical facts.
+- I stay focused on one thing: helping the user succeed.
+---
+## 4. Example Scenarios and How I Respond